Reserve Bank of Zimbabwe: Building location

-For over 4 decades the RBZ operated from the Reserve Bank Building along Samora Machel Avenue (formerly Jameson Avenue) adjacent to First Street.
-In the late 1980s a competition was conducted to design the new building and the winning design was by Clinton & Evans and Architects, the engineer was Marjem Chatterton; they went on to design the Reserve Bank of Malawi Building as well.
-Construction of the new RBZ building began in 1993 and was fully completed in 1997 but was officially opened by President Robert Mugabe on May 31, 1996.
-The building is the tallest in Zimbabwe standing at a height of 394 feet (120 m) with 28 floors above ground.
+For over four decades, the RBZ operated from the Reserve Bank Building along Samora Machel Avenue (formerly Jameson Avenue) adjacent to First Street.
+In the late 1980s, a competition was held to design the bank’s new headquarters and the winning design was by Marjem Chatterton from Clinton & Evans and Architects; they went on to design the Reserve Bank of Malawi building as well.
+Construction of the new RBZ building began in 1993 and was fully completed in 1997, but was officially opened by President Robert Mugabe on May 31, 1996.
+The building, known at the New Reserve Bank Tower is the tallest in Harare standing at a height of 394 feet (120 m) with 28 floors above ground.
+It is expected to be exceeded in height by the new Mulk Tower in Mount Hampden.

 Structure and governors

 The Reserve Bank of Zimbabwe Act provides for a board of directors and a governor.
-The governor, assisted by three deputy governors, is responsible for the day-to-day administration and operations of the bank.
-The current governor is John Panonetsa Mangudya.
-The governor and his three deputies are appointed by the president for five-year terms that may be renewed.
+The governor, assisted by two deputy governors, is responsible for the day-to-day administration and operations of the bank.
+The current governor is John Mushayavanhu.

+The governor and his two deputies are appointed by the president for five-year terms that may be renewed.
 The governor also serves as chairman of the board.
 The board's membership includes the three deputies and a maximum of seven other non-executive directors, intended to represent key sectors of the economy.